 100 Resilient Cities—Pioneered by The Rockefeller Foundation is financially supported by The Rockefeller Foundation and managed as a sponsored project by Rockefeller Philanthropy Advisors (RPA), an independent 501(c)(3) nonprofit organization that provides governance and operational infrastructure to its sponsored projects.

+100 Resilient Cities was created by the Rockefeller Foundation on the foundation’s Centennial in 2013.
 We began working with our first group of 32 cities in December of 2013.
 In 2014, we received 330 applications from 94 countries for our second cohort, and we announced the 35 cities of round 2 in December.
 The third 100 Resilient Cities Challenge closed in November of 2015 and we announced our final group of cities in May 2016.

 Members of the 100 Resilient Cities team and a panel of expert judges reviewed over 1,000 applications from prospective cities.
-The judges looked for innovative mayors, a recent catalyst for change, a history of building partnerships, and an ability to work with a ride range of stakeholders.
+The judges looked for innovative mayors, a recent catalyst for change, a history of building partnerships, and an ability to work with a wide range of stakeholders.

 Join the Team